NorthboundNetworks/ZodiacFX/README.md

 # Zodiac FX

+Firmware for the Northbound Networks Zodiac FX OpenFlow Switch

 ## Background

 The Zodiac FX began as a [Kickstarter campaign](https://www.kickstarter.com/projects/northboundnetworks/zodiac-fx-the-worlds-smallest-openflow-sdn-switch) in 2015, with the goal of providing affordable Software Defined Networking (SDN) tools for developers, researchers, and networking hobbyists.
 To learn more about SDN, visit the [Northbound Networks Blog](https://northboundnetworks.com/blogs/sdn).